 Plug in to the power of your peers, join a network.

-Through MCF's grantmaker networks you can interact and connect with others who share common interests, such as job responsibilities or funding priorities.
+Through MCF's grantmaker networks you can connect with others who share common interests, such as job responsibilities or funding priorities.

-Participating in a network offers you a space, online and off, to share learnings and experiences, discuss issues, create partnerships, build community and enhance your skills.
+As a network member you access space, online and off, to share learnings and experiences, discuss issues, create partnerships, build community and enhance your skills.

 Only current network members can access a group's network web page.
-To join a network, e-mail the MCF staff liason for the network.
-In the e-mail subject line, please note the name of the network you want to join.
+To join a network, e-mail the MCF staff liason, noting the name of the network in the subject line.

-Open to community foundations geographically located in the Upper Midwest who have an asset size of less than $250 million; maintain an independent operating structure and are not affiliated with another entity; and have a respect for and are not competitive in the geographic territory of other members of the group.
-E-mail Maria Salas to join.
+Open to community foundations geographically located in the Upper Midwest that have an asset size of less than $250 million, that maintain an independent operating structure and are not affiliated with another entity, and that respect and do not compete in the geographic territory of other network members.

 Non-Family Foundation Professionals (NFFP) Network

-The NFFP Network is open to non-family individuals who are professional staff (or consultants who serve as professional staff) to MCF member family foundations.
+The NFFP Network is open to non-family individuals who are professional staff (or consultants who serve as professional staff) to MCF member family foundations and whose role serves as the most direct connection to the foundation trustees.
 Members of the network meet every other month to discuss issues, topics and concerns they are currently addressing in their foundations.
-E-mail Maria Salas to learn more and join.

 Senior Community Affairs Professional (SCAP) Network

-SCAP is a corporate member network for the most senior community affairs staff person responsible for grantmaking from member companies that give at least $1 million annually.
-If you meet eligibility criteria, e-mail Maria Salas to join.
+SCAP is a corporate member network for the most senior community affairs staff person responsible for grantmaking from member companies.

 Arts & Culture Funders Network